The latest dining trend has us seeing double, triple and more. Welcome to the #flightclub.

 One of the hardest things about dining out is wishing you could try a little bit of everything.
 Fortunately, the latest dining trend is here to the rescue!
 Taking a cue from wine and beer flights, now restaurants are serving diners food flights, too.
 So we really can have it all without experiencing buyer’s remorse.

-Here are three of our favorite food flight concept restaurants for delectable dining without the hard choices.
+Here are three of our favorite fun restaurants with a food flight concept for delectable dining without the hard choices.
 Ready, set, take flight!

 Opened late March, PNPK executes a fresh menu and concept with great style.
 And while they do offer wine and beer flights, their food flights are particularly inventive.
 Think gourmet deviled eggs, craft sliders and bruschetta flights all day, every day.
 Fun fact: the restaurant is named after nearby Pinnacle Peak Mountain.